LE STRADE NUOVE AND THE SYSTEM OF PALAZZI DEI ROLLI (UNESCO – WORLD HERITAGE SITE SINCE 2006)

 This innovative system based on widespread accommodation is now being rediscovered by tourists visiting Genoa; tour guides show people around the Rolli and spectacular events are organized, e.g. the Rom Days#.
 In addition to the Rolli, the 30 certified “Historical shops” are also being visited and rediscovered.

-Tour of the town.
-Short walk to the XVI century Strada Nuova –which is now known as Via Garibaldi – and visit of a few of the 42 Palazzi dei Rolli the Tobia Pallavicino and Lomellino buildings, Palazzo Bianco and Palazzo Rosso, the Giacomo and Pantaleo Balbi buildings, the Grimaldi Spinola di Pellicceria building,which is the only one that still has its original furniture,and the Palazzo Reale Museum and its Sala del Trono, Salone da Ballo and Galleria degli Specchi (throne room, ballroom and hall of mirrors).
+2 Tour to the town of Genoa.
+Short walk to the XVI century Strada Nuova – which is now known as via Garibaldi – and visit a few of the 42 Palazzi dei Rolli: the Tobia Pallavicino and Lomellio buildings, Palazzo Bianco and Palazzo Rosso, the Giacomo and Pantaleo Balbi buildings, the Grimaldi Spinola di Pellicceria building, which is the only one that still has its original furniture, and the Palazzo Reale Museum and its Sala del Trono, Salone da Ballo and Galleria degli Specchi (throne room, ballroom and hall of mirrors).

-In the afternoon, you’ll visit the Acquario di Genova and the new Cetaceans Pavilion designed by Renzo Piano.
+3 Guided tour of the Palazzo del Principe: this is the largest and most magnificent aristocratic building in Genoa.
+Later you can visit the Acquario di Genova and the new Cetaceans Pavilion designed by Renzo Piano.
 After leaving the Acquario, a guided tour will show you around the 32 Genoa’s certified historical shops, a real architectural and cultural treasure, and you’ll also be able to buy excellent typical products sold in quality shops along the Medieval “caruggi” (typical Genoa’s alleys).

 The eastern part of Ligurian Riviera is characterized by fascinating villages such as Portofino, S. Margherita Ligure, Rapallo, Camogli, Sestri Levante and Chiavari, and enchanting places, such as Paradiso and Tigullio Gulfs and the Promontory of Portofino.
 Just behind the city and the Riviera, the Partes of Antola, Aveto and Beigua.